OmarThinks/OmarThinks/README.md

 ## What am I doing now?

-I have a part-time job at <a href="https://karat.com/">Karat</a>.
-Meanwhile, I am adding more skills.
-I am learning about Relay.
+Thank God, I have 2 jobs now:

+1. React Native developer at <a href="https://vekelz.com/">Vekelz</a> - Full time
+2. Interview engineer at <a href="https://karat.com/">Karat</a> - Contract

 <!--